freerange/webhooks/README.md

     $ curl -XPOST -d@harmonia-assignment.example.json "http://webhooks.gofreerange.com/harmonia/assignments?token=abc123"

+Where `abc123` is the `AUTHENTICATION_TOKEN` set on the server in the step above.
 You'll see a response containing "OK" if everything is hooked up correctly.